 Going home and crashing into your bed is a feeling of relief we all share.
-Knowing that personal marshmallow is waiting, just cool enough to relax away some of the day’s tension and give the all clear that yes, you are in fact home, can make a long drive or flight just a bit easier.
+Knowing that personal marshmallow is waiting, just cool enough to relax away some of the day’s tension and give the all-clear that yes, you are in fact home, can make a long drive or flight just a bit easier.

-Whether you grabbed the fluffiest from the clearance bin or took the time to research and order a specialty pillow online, all pillows eventually wear out and must be replaced.
+Whether you grabbed the fluffiest from the clearance bin or took the time to research and order a speciality pillow online, all pillows eventually wear out and must be replaced.
 Sleep is the great equalizer, and not supporting your sleep with a clean pillow capable of doing its job correctly is undermining your body’s attempt to recover.

 So, how often should you change your pillow?
 Let’s find out!

 Life Expectancy Of A Pillow

 Despite the comfort provided at first, even the most expensive pillow will not last forever.
 Think about its purpose – to provide support for the head and neck.
 The materials within the pillow give and cradle your head to allow for a healthy and relaxed sleeping posture.
 Those materials wear down over time and lose the ability to offer proper support.